-As of September 2023, the Transitional Leverage Ratio was 6.07 per cent.
-Therefore, Transitional leverage ratio was exceeding the relevant requirement by 257 bps.
+As of June 2024, the Transitional Leverage Ratio was 5.52 per cent exceeding the relevant requirement by 252 bps.

 UniCredit also took part to the 2023 EU-wide stress test conducted by the European Banking Authority (EBA), in cooperation with the Single Supervisory Mechanism (SSM), the European Central Bank (ECB) and the European Systemic Risk Board (ESRB).
 The 2023 EU-wide stress test does not contain a pass/fail threshold as it is instead designed to be used as an important source of information for the purposes of the SREP.
 The results assist Competent Authorities in assessing UniCredit's ability to meet applicable prudential requirements under stressed scenarios.
 The adverse stress test scenario was set by the ECB/ESRB and covers a three-year time horizon (2023-2025).
 The stress test was carried out applying a static balance sheet assumption as of December 2022 and therefore does not consider future business strategies and management actions.
 The EBA published the results for the individual banks at the end of July 2023.

-Despite the more severe stressed scenario applied this year, UniCredit's capital depletion is meaningfully lower than for the 2021 EU-wide stress test result thanks to a much stronger starting point based on a significant improvement in capital generation, sound asset quality and prudent overlays.
+Despite the more severe stressed scenario applied, UniCredit's capital depletion is meaningfully lower than for the 2021 EU-wide stress test result thanks to a much stronger starting point based on a significant improvement in capital generation, sound asset quality and prudent overlays.
 This positions UniCredit well for potential macroeconomic shocks.

 UniCredit's results are summarized below: